RicardoJBarrios/kuoki/packages/environment-angular/src/lib/source/README.md

 };
 ```

-The default value provided by `EnvironmentModule.forRoot()` is `null`, but can be set in configuration.
+The default value provided by `EnvironmentModule.forRoot()` is `null`, but can be set in configuration using:

-Can be used with single source.
+1. A single source.

 ```ts
 import { EnvironmentSource, EnvironmentState } from '@kuoki/environment';